en-wl/wordlist/site/other-dicts.md

 * Kevin Atkinson
 * Based on SCOWL
 * License: BSD/MIT-Like
-* Last Updated: 2012
+* Last Updated: 2016

 Since SCOWL was forked in David Bartlett version, it has undergone numerous corrections and should now be fairly accurate.
 David Bartlett's en_GB dictionary includes both -ize and -ise forms, while with SCOWL it is possible to get one with just the -ise forms, it is also possible to have the option of including common variants or leaving them out to promote consistent spelling.
 Furthermore, SCOWL is also a bit more up-to-date and includes words such as "blog" and "Google" (which where not in R 1.18).
 However, the SCOWL version still likely includes some American only words and misses some British only words, and it includes some words such as "alright" which David Bartlett made a point to leave out.
 Also David Bartlett version includes hyphenated words while SCOWL does not yet.

-Since the official Aspell English dictionaries are generated from SCOWL, this is the version found in the official English dictionary for Aspell (which also includes American and Canadian options).
+Since the official Aspell English dictionaries are generated from SCOWL, this is the version found in the official English dictionary for Aspell (which also includes American, Canadian and Australian options).

 ## Others ##